Zorglub51/md2-mini/README.md

 # md2-mini
 Information and tools for md2 mini hack
+Read the Wiki.